brenhinkeller/NaNStatistics.jl/README.md

 *Because* `NaN` *is just* `missing` *with hardware support!*

-Fast (often [LoopVectorization.jl](https://github.com/JuliaSIMD/LoopVectorization.jl)-based) summary statistics, histograms, and binning — all ignoring `NaN`s, as if `NaN` represented missing data.
+Fast summary statistics, histograms, and binning — all ignoring `NaN`s, as if `NaN` represented missing data.

 See also [JuliaSIMD/VectorizedStatistics.jl](https://github.com/JuliaSIMD/VectorizedStatistics.jl) for similar vectorized implementations that don't ignore `NaN`s.